geographiclib/geographiclib/python/doc/examples.rst

   >>> geod.a, 1/geod.f
   (6378137.0, 298.257223563)

-If you need to use a different ellipsoid, use,
+If you need to use a different ellipsoid, construct one by, for example

   >>> geod = Geodesic(6378388, 1/297) # the international ellipsoid